-Today features the step by step break down in how I approached a recent piece of cover art, just released by DAW books, for the novel Blackveil by Kristen Britain.
-It was an excellent read and a novel I can highly recommend from within the genre.
-Kristen is not a prolific writer, but she hits a home run each time.
-I was most entranced with her thoughts of a corrupted forest, the namesake of the title, which brought back associations with Mirkwood from Tolkien’s Middle-Earth.
-Those of you who know me well will know anything which makes a connection to Middle-Earth is an instant winner in my book of creative inspirations!
+Today features the step by step break down in the creative approach for a recent piece of cover art, just released by DAW books, for the novel Blackveil by Kristen Britain.
+It was an excellent read and a novel I highly recommend from within the genre.
+Kristen is not a prolific writer, but she hits a home run each time she releases a new work.
+I was most entranced with her thoughts of a corrupted forest, the namesake of the title, which brought back associations with Mirkwood from Tolkien’s Middle-earth.
+Those of you who know me well know anything which makes a connection to Middle-earth is an instant winner in my book of creative inspirations!

-As is typical with all my works I begin with abstracts, leading into a rough drawing to communicate and formalize the content with the art director.
-In this case the art director/editor, who happens to be the co-owner of the company, Betsy Wollheim!, requested a second round of sketches to better portray the main protagonist.
-After the rough is approved, I move, onto the photo shoot and reference gathering and lastly into the oil painting.
-Due to the rushed nature of this commission, I did not create a separate preliminary drawing, but rather mounted the rough drawing as a composition right on the board.
+As is typical with all my projects, I begin with abstracts which lead into rough drawings to communicate and formalize the content with the art director.
+In this case Betsy Wollheim, the art director/editor who happens to be the co-owner of the company, requested a second round of sketches to better portray the main protagonist Karigan.

 Wow, amazing!
 I always beat myself up because my initial sketches are really rough but it seems like that's just part of the flow.
 From your initial abstracts to your finished piece it's a real journey and I guess you just have to trust every step in getting there.
 Maybe that's my problem, I don't have enough faith in myself or the process.
 I hope this confidence builds up in time.